haggis360/nearugby/readMe.md

-public - can view only league tables registered user - can enter predictions see their profile including lastes record form admin user - can reset the current season and game week triggering league recalcations. this woldl nt be needed in a live system which would run continueously but is here for demo purposes images for t4ams - stored in a dictionary, its static and hardcoded, a defulat provided for ones i couldnt find an image for relational db - allows me to run queries for testing in the db and optimise them. let the db do the query work closer to the data source so minimal data is transferred between systems security - i have encryoted the user passwords in db so that they aresnt visible to an admin (they could still be decrupted using the secret key if that was kniwn - in production id store that in a keystore) security - sql injection to stop malicious sql statements on form input fields i used sql alchemay parameter replacement with typed parameters which encodes stringd passed in
+public - can view only league tables registered user - can enter predictions see their profile including lastes record form admin user - can reset the current season and game week triggering league recalcations. this woldl nt be needed in a live system which would run continueously but is here for demo purposes images for teams - stored in a dictionary, its static and hardcoded, a defulat provided for ones i couldnt find an image for relational db - allows me to run queries for testing in the db and optimise them. let the db do the query work closer to the data source so minimal data is transferred between systems security - i have encryoted the user passwords in db so that they aresnt visible to an admin (they could still be decrupted using the secret key if that was kniwn - in production id store that in a keystore) security - sql injection to stop malicious sql statements on form input fields i used sql alchemy parameter replacement with typed parameters which encodes stringd passed in

 structure
 data- calling an ext api